Predicting who may do best with psychedelic-assisted therapy

-Category: Environment Hits: 6As psychedelics gain ground as a potential therapy for mental health disorders, there remains a pressing concern that patients in clinical trials may have adverse effects to the drugs.
+Category: Environment Hits: 9As psychedelics gain ground as a potential therapy for mental health disorders, there remains a pressing concern that patients in clinical trials may have adverse effects to the drugs.
 New research identifies personality traits that have been associated with positive and negative experiences on psychedelics in previous studies, information that could help predict how future clinical trial participants will respond to the drugs.

 Read more https://www.sciencedaily.com/releases/2021/03/210322121311.htm